oluwatobiisaiah/pokemon--app/README.md

 - **Empty states** with helpful messaging
 - **Modal dialogs** for detailed views
 - **Responsive grid layouts** that adapt to screen size

+## Retry Mechanism
+- Applied exponential backoff with jitter for the API calls especially when the error is not a 5XX and it's not happening during the getLists call.

+## Authorization
+- Used automatically generated sessionID for each unique user to mark their favorites

 ## 🔧 Development